A no-go result on observing quantum superpositions: Abstract

 \section{Abstract}

 We give a general proof showing that once irreversible processes are involved, a class of projective measurements is impossible.
 Applying this no-go result to the Schr\"{o}dinger's cat paradox implies that if something is claimed to be a real Schr\"{o}dinger's cat, there will be no measurable difference between it and a trivial classical mixture of ordinary cats in any physically implementable process, otherwise raising the dead will become reality.
+Other similar macroscopic quantum superpositions cannot be observed either due to the lack of non-commuting measurement bases.
 Our proof does not involve any quantum interpretation theory and hypothesis.